isc-projects/kea/doc/guide/netconf.rst

 There are four ways in which a modified YANG configuration could possibly be incorrect:

-1. It can be non-compliant with the schema, e.g. unknown entry, missing mandatory entry, value with a bad type, or not matching a constraint.
+1. It can be non-compliant with the schema, e.g. an unknown entry, missing a mandatory entry, a value with a bad type, or not matching a constraint.

-2. It can fail to be translated from YANG to JSON, e.g. invalid user context.
+2. It can fail to be translated from YANG to JSON, e.g. an invalid user context.

-3. It can fail Kea server sanity checks, e.g. out-of-subnet-pool range or unsupported database type.
+3. It can fail Kea server sanity checks, e.g. an out-of-subnet-pool range or an unsupported database type.

-4. The syntax is correct and passes server sanity checks but the configuration fails to run, e.g. the configuration specifies database credentials, but the database refuses connection.
+4. The syntax may be correct and pass server sanity checks but the configuration fails to run, e.g. the configuration specifies database credentials but the database refuses the connection.

 The first case is handled by Sysrepo.
 The second and third cases are handled by kea-netconf in the validation phase (if not disabled by